KxSystems/docs/docs/wp/data-loaders/index.md

 The main components of this framework are:

-#### A master data loader process
+#### The orchestrator data loader process

-The master has internal tables and variables to track ingestion:
+The orchestrator has internal tables and variables to track ingestion:

--   Table of available slaves and their statuses
+-   Table of available workers and their statuses
--   Table of tasks that will be sent to slaves to run and an estimated size of the task
+-   Table of tasks that will be sent to the workers to run and an estimated size of the task
 -   Tables of files that are expected and the associated functions
 -   Variables to track server memory and amount which can be utilized for tasks

-The master will ping a staging area for relevant batches of files to ingest and once the master has recognised that a batch has all its expected files, it will begin to send tasks to its slaves asynchronously.
+The orchestrator will ping a staging area for relevant batches of files to ingest and once the orchestrator has recognised that a batch has all its expected files, it will begin to send tasks to its workers asynchronously.
 Tracking of when all files are available can be done in numerous ways, such as knowing number of files for each specific batch or via naming conventions of files e.g.

 ```txt
 batchNamefile1of10.csv